 A waterproof jacket’s first line of defence, DWR is a water repellent coating added to the outer layer, beading water on the fabric’s surface and preventing it from becoming saturated in light rain.
 It’s a finish that wears off with time, and so needs reapplying.
 But this is easy enough to do, simply wash your jacket with a treatment such as Granger’s 30 Degrees Cleaner Performance Wash.

 Laminated to the inside of the face fabric, a waterproof membrane is engineered with thousands of microscopic perforations large enough to allow water vapour to escape, but small enough to stop water droplets getting in, ensuring you stay dry inside and out.

-Softshell jackets are designed to bridge the gap between fleece and waterproof jacket, offering warmth and comfort while providing protection from light to moderate rain.
+Softshell jackets are designed to bridge the gap between fleece and waterproof jackets, offering warmth and comfort while providing protection from light to moderate rain.
 Made from a stretchy, woven material, they offer superior manoeuvrability and breathability to hardshell jackets, though they tend to be heavier and won’t pack down quite as small.